DarasMaria/spectral-phantom/README.md

 H_i = (1 / 2A_i) |L · V|_i
 ```

-This operator is the central mathematical object of the entire project — it appears in both the tissue diffusion solver and implicitly in the spherical harmonic basis used for inversion.
+This operator is the central mathematical object of the entire project, it appears in both the tissue diffusion solver and implicitly in the spherical harmonic basis used for inversion.

 **Key maths:** Differential geometry, cotangent Laplacian, first and second fundamental forms, Gaussian and mean curvature.